My Ancestral Chart

 William and Ethel had six children between 1913 and 1932.
 By 1930, they were living at 107 Oliver Avenue in Yonkers.
 William was working as a "milk service foreman" for the railroad company.
 In 1939, his annual income was $2500.
 In 1940, they were living at 54 Groshon Avenue in Yonkers.

 William and Ethel's first child, Louis W. Bechtold, was born in Yonkers on June 29, 1913.
 Around 1935, he married a woman named Alice.
 Alice was born in Yonkers on May 19, 1911.
 They rented an apartment at 230 Woodland Avenue in Yonkers.
 Louis worked as a clerk for a carpet mill, earning about $1300 dollars per year.
 In December of 1939, Alice gave birth to a baby boy.
-On September 29, 1981, 70-year-old Alice died.
-Louis followed her two years later on November 13, 1983.
+Louis was 30 years old when he enlisted in the Navy in March of 1944 during the Second World War.
+He was released from the Navy after the war ended in September of 1945.
+On September 29, 1981, 70-year-old Alice died at the Mt.
+Carmel Medical Center in Columbus, Ohio.
+Louis was also 70 but living in Dover, Delaware when he followed Alice two years later on November 13, 1983.
 They are buried together at Wesley Chapel Cemetery in Hilliard, Ohio.
+I have no idea how that got from Yonkers to Ohio and Delaware.
+Hilliard is about 15 miles northwest of Columbus.

 William and Ethel's second child, a boy named Ethelbert W. Bechtold, was born April 11, 1915.
 He was known to the family as Bert.
 In 1939, he worked only 8 weeks, earning $120 as a part-time handy-man for a hospital services company.
 He was living in Sidney, Delaware when he died at the age of 93 on November 19, 2008.